MrL314/Project-Y/README.md

 Change these to run the relevant python scripts.

 ---
+## Special Thanks
+- venen
+- xprism
+- dirtbag
+- SmorBjorn
+- SMKW Community
+- and YOU!

+Extra special thanks to:
+- R4M0N
+- dirtbag
+- xerofdv
+- furvent
+- ScouB
+- Brian Mazzarella
+- kandowontu
+- DaVince
+- starxon
+- firewaster
+- Olivier Cahagne
+- Laszlo

+I wouldn't have been able to work on projects like this without your support!

+---
 ## GNU License
 Project Y is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by